Real Chas: McCormick in CF for Astros, no twin switch here

 ”This World Series this year playing against the Phillies … it’s pretty surreal,” he said.

-The Astros drafted him in the 27th round of the 2017 draft after he played for seasons at Division II Millersville in Pennsylvania.
+The Astros drafted him in the 27th round of the 2017 draft after he played four seasons at Division II Millersville in Pennsylvania.

 McCormick had two homers when the Astros swept the American League Championship Series against the Yankees.
 The second homer came in Game 3, when he followed an early dropped flyball with a two-run shot.